baigel2/baigelbytes/content/quotes.md

 date: 2023-10-21
 ---

-**quotes by me will have no author cited.
+**Quotes by me will have no author cited.
 Otherwise I will either cite the author or put "- Unknown" if I don't know who the author is.**